What is Fashion Photography?

 Fashion Photography, a term that is so widely used yet so many fail to understand its true meaning.
 It’s not a term-limited to fashion studios and booked for high-end fashion designers.
 In reality, it is a phenomenon that makes up for a large percentile of visual data we feed on daily.

-Whether it is on social media, or on eCommerce webs sites, we are surrounded by fashion photography and influencers who are basically influencing our choice of clothing and trends that we follow.
+Whether it is on social media, or on eCommerce websites, we are surrounded by fashion photography and influencers who are basically influencing our choice of clothing and trends that we follow.

 Being a fashion photographer is much more than just clicking good pictures.
 It is about fulfilling the need of the client, need of the hour, and need to stand out among the rest.